Do you want to make Raspberry Juice?

 Then, while still hot, mash them gently with a potato masher to further loosen the seeds, and extract the juice.

-Next, strain the mixture through cheesecloth, or a special jelly strainer bag (see the examples below), allowing the juice, and some of the healthy(!) pulp to pass through the mesh.
+Next, strain the mixture through cheesecloth, or a special jelly strainer bag (see the example below), allowing the juice, and some of the healthy(!) pulp to pass through the mesh.

 Note - if you want to have your juice as clear as possible, then do not squeeze the mixture too much, as that is what will make it somewhat cloudy.

-For smaller quantities of juice, if you have a metal sieve (as the one in the picture above, or a large metal sieve) that has small enough "screen" so as not to allow any seeds to pass through, that will work very well, instead of cheesecloth.
+For smaller quantities of juice, if you have a large metal sieve or a large strainer set (as the one pictured below) that has small enough "screen" so as not to allow any seeds to pass through, that will work very well, instead of cheesecloth.

 I crush fresh raspberries with a potato masher, (if they are frozen, you can chop them in a blender), and then, with the help of the backside of a spoon I press the mashed/chopped puree through the sieve.
 If the frozen mixture is too dry, add water.